adamsilver/fdpb/05-an-inbox.md

 ### Hover Versus Click

 On the web, menus are sometimes opened on hover.
-Designers often assume that doing so, aids discovery and saves users the effort of clicking.
-The thing is, there are many problems with opening a menu (or anything really) on hover.
+Designers often assume that this aids discovery and saves users the effort of clicking.
+The thing is, there are many problems with opening a menu (or anything really) on hover and the effort of clicking a part of the interface is extremely low.

 First, hovering is not an intention to open the menu.
-When a user moves over a menu that opens on hover it can obscure the content behind which disrupts the experience.
+When a user moves over a hover menu it can obscure the content behind it which disrupts the experience.
 With the inbox, as the user goes to select the first checkbox, they may accidentally end up clicking one of the items in the menu which fails principles 4, *Give Control*.

 Second, users have to be careful to keep the cursor within the bounds of the menu, otherwise it will close.
 This is known as a hover tunnel, and is especially difficult to operate with motor impairments.

 Third, not all users use a mouse (or other types of pointing device) and touch-screen devices are usually operated without one.

-You should note that opening a menu on hover on desktop and on click for mobile isn't recommended.
-There are many large touch screen devices.
+You should note that opening a menu on hover on desktop and on click for mobile isn't recommended either.
+There are many large touch screen devices and many small screen laptops.
+Features should never be inferred from screen size.

 Needless to say, menus should be triggered on click, which is an explicit intention to activate it, keeping users in control.